OctopusDeploy/blog/blog/2022-q3/local-k8s-development/index.md

 In this post, we'll look at some of the options available to DevOps engineers for running a development Kubernetes cluster.

-## Minikube
+## minikube

-[Minikube](https://minikube.sigs.k8s.io/docs/) is a cross-platform tool for creating single node Kubernetes clusters.
+[minikube](https://minikube.sigs.k8s.io/docs/) is a cross-platform tool for creating single node Kubernetes clusters.
 [It also provides many examples of how it can be configured with Continuous Integration (CI) servers](https://github.com/minikube-ci/examples), allowing ephemeral test clusters to be created and destroyed as part of automated tests.

 ## kind